 Factors that Affect DNS Propagation-

-TTL stands for ‘time to live’ value is the period of time servers preserve the information for your DNS records, it can play a major role in affecting DNS propagation time.
+TTL stands for ‘time to live’ value is the period of time servers preserve the information for your DNS records, it can play a major role in affecting speed up DNS propagation.

 You may set it for each DNS record in zone file of your domain name.
 By setting shorter TTL time, you can rest assured that DNS cache would expire fast and stay fresh.
 When you choose to lower the TTL value, the cache gets expired and updated automatically.